Congratulations on making the decision to work and settle in Germany with your family.

 While we are talking about the monthly rent, it is also important to remember that when you rent an apartment, you are required to pay two months’ rent in advance (in general).

-This can of course vary from city to city.
+This of course varies from city to city.

 Groceries take up a huge portion of your income especially if you want to continue with your Indian food habits.